Francode77/Burned-area-detection/README.md

 `field.py`

-class field with
+Class with functions to
-    functions to calculate NDVI etc.
+    - calculate NDVI and other indexes
-    function to write the metric and mask
+    - write the metric and mask

-    water mask to exclude regions with water binary_dilation & erosion to exclude regions with vegetation in water fire mask to exclude region with active fire
+    - create a water mask
-    ABAI to calculate the ABAI index
+    - fire mask to exclude region with active fire

 `plotter.py`
 Several functions to plot everything